dask/dask-blog/_posts/2023-X-X-from-map.md

     df.to_feather(path)
 ```

-Since Dask does not yet offer a dedicated `read_feather` function (as of `dask-2023.3.1`), most users would assume that the only option to create a Dask-DataFrame collection is to use `dask.delayed`.
+Since Dask does not yet offer a dedicated `read_feather` function (as of `dask-2023.3.1`), most users would assume that the only option to create a Dask DataFrame collection is to use `dask.delayed`.
 The “best practice” for creating a collection in this case, however, is to wrap `pd.read_feather` or `cudf.read_feather` in a `from_map` call like so:

 ```python
 >>> import dask.dataframe as dd